Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 These six yoga poses for lower back pain offer a research-backed, gentle approach to addressing the root causes of desk-related discomfort.
 By targeting tight hip flexors, weak glutes, and compressed spinal segments, this sequence provides both immediate relief and long-term prevention.

-Remember that healing takes time, and consistency trumps intensity every time.
-Start with shorter holds and modify as needed—your back will thank you for the gentle, mindful approach to movement and healing.
+Healing takes time, and consistency beats intensity every time.
+Start with shorter holds and modify as needed.
+Your back will thank you for the gentle, mindful approach to movement and healing.

 The most important step is simply beginning.
 Set aside 15 minutes today to try this sequence, starting with the poses that feel most comfortable and accessible to you right now.